Frequently asked questions – 3D printing

 igus® does not offer coloured laser sintering powder.
 Due to the increased effort involved in changing materials, the production of laser sintering components generally involves the subsequent colouring of the components instead.
 It is also possible for components made of iglidur® materials.
 Over 20 standard colours are available and special colours are also possible.
 The tribological properties of the material can be affected by colouring.

-No, because it, like some others, only allows the use of proprietary filaments.
+No, because they only allow the use of proprietary filaments.

 Filaments from igus® are available in diameters of 1.75mm and 2.85mm.
 Some 3D printers require 3mm diameter filament.
 In practice, this refers to the diameter 2.85mm, so it should be used synonymously.
 Therefore, the igus® “3mm filament” can be used on printers that require 2.85mm or 3mm filament.